wenewzhang/mixin_network-nodejs-bot2/README.md

 const config = require('./config');
 const client = new SocketClient(config);
 ```
-Then issue a listener to receive and analyze the incoming messages
+Issue a listener to receive and analyze the incoming messages

 ```javascript
 client.on(